JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/02-Prelude/08-Control-Flow--Functor-to-Monad/03-Applicative.md

-# Applyicative
+# Applicative

 ## Usage

 - Lift any value/function/etc. into a box-like type, `f`
 - Parallel Computation: Do all three simultaneously: X, Y, and Z.

 (**Note:** Javascript is currently single-threaded, so this isn't entirely true.
-If it gets multi-thread support.
-That will change.)
+If it gets multi-thread support, that will change.)

 ## Definition